 Who doesn’t want that?

-If you’re new to meal prepping, new to plant based eating, or just need more help than what this simple guide was able to give you; I highly recommend you enroll in my course to help you simplify mealtime!
+If you’re new to meal prepping, new to plant based eating, or just need more help than what this simple guide was able to give you; I highly recommend you grab this workbook and Ebook with 20 bite sized lessons to walk you through the workbook and to help you simplify mealtime!

-This course is a no-brainer and a must have for any mom planning on eating healthy and feeding her family healthy meals.
+This Bundle is a no-brainer and a must have for any mom planning on eating healthy and feeding her family healthy meals.
 Check out what all is included here!
-Plus, it won’t break the bank at only $37, and comes with a workbook (including cheat sheets to help you eat healthier) you can download on your phone and fill in without having to print it!
+Plus, it won’t break the bank at only $17, and comes cheat sheets to help you eat healthier, you can download it on your phone and fill it in without even having to print it!

 Finally, know what it would feel like to: